MichaelaTech/Michaela_Portfolio_Site/README.txt

-This is my portfolio website to showcase my work as an aspiring Data Scientist.
+This is my portfolio website to showcase my work as a Data Scientist.